 You wish to establish a society where inequalities in one sphere cannot invade other spheres.
 People should be free to collectively determine the social meaning of different goods, and as long as we have enough distinct spheres and there is no dominant good, the resulting distribution will be roughly equal.
 Beyond this, you can work with a wide range of factions as long as they are engaged in establishing independent realms of value.
-You don’t have fixed views on welfare provision.
-On immigration policy, you will be guided by the notion that a society should be a common world and its people should share a common life.
-You take an expansive view of minority rights, in the sense that minorities have a right to not have realms of value invaded by other goods, but you also take a minimalist view, in the sense that it isn’t actually important whether minority rights result in equality in the sphere of rights (because in a complex egalitarian system, this inequality will be made up for by another inequality elsewhere.
+Welfare provision strikes you as focusing on the wrong problem, because it’s an attempt to redistribute the dominant good rather than an attempt to limit its scope (which is the solution you would prefer).
+You favor a restrictive immigration policy to ensure that each society will remain a common world whose people share a common life.
+You are more ambivalent on minority rights, taking an expansive view in the sense that minorities have a right to not have realms of value invaded by other goods, but taking a minimalist view, in the sense that it isn’t actually important whether minority rights result in equality in the sphere of rights (because in a complex egalitarian system, this inequality will be made up for by another inequality elsewhere.

 Tips and Strategies

 You believe that liberalism devalues community, and that liberals tend to abstract away from the real human characteristics of particular societies.
-As a result, you will be hesitant to cooperate with the uniform liberal faction if they propose to determine and implement universal principles of justice.
+As a result, you will be hesitant to cooperate with any faction if they propose to determine and implement universal principles of justice.
 To the extent that the small government faction resists these universalizing tendencies, you will be inclined to cooperate with them.
-However, if they embrace the principle that any particular good (such as money) should have universal application, you will be inclined to disagree.
+However, if they embrace the principle that any particular good should have universal application, you will be inclined to disagree.
+This might take the form of a heavy emphasis on property rights or wealth, but a subtler example might be the expansion of meritocracy to all areas of life.
+You would oppose all of these measures because you believe that each good should apply only within its sphere.

 Natural allies for your position can be found among the other indeterminates.
-In particular, Chandran Kuthakis, Judith Shklar and John Stuart Mill share your cautious approach to identifying universal value and your appreciation of the particularity of culture.
-You could cautiously ally with capabilities theorists like Martha Nussbaum and Amartya Sen, because the capabilities approach also seeks to proliferate realms of value.
-You will have a harder time working with views like Derek Parfit’s moral realism and Susan Moller Okin’s subordination of culture to rights, because you see these views as imposing the tyranny of a single value across a range of spheres.
+In particular, if the assembly includes followers of Chandran Kuthakis or Judith Shklar, you might be inclined to cooperate with them because they would share your cautious approach to identifying universal value and your appreciation of the particularity of culture.
+You could cautiously ally with acolytes of capabilities theorists like Martha Nussbaum and Amartya Sen, if present, because the capabilities approach also seeks to proliferate realms of value.
+You will have a harder time working with advocates of positions like Derek Parfit’s moral realism and Susan Moller Okin’s subordination of culture to rights, because you see these views as imposing the tyranny of a single value across a range of spheres.

 Primary Text: